awatson1978/msbi-32400-final-project/readme.md

 Personally, I find the Diagnostic and Statistical Manual of Mental Disorders to have a lot of shoddy science in it, and consider psychiatry to be something of a pseudoscience.
 Years from now, we'll look back at it and compare it to the study of Phylogeny.
 Yet, Phylogeny did lead to the field of Cladistics.
 Similarly, psychiatry and the DSM is helping us tease apart genetics and neurology.

 Having said that, after reviewing the genetics of Autism, here's my general opinion on the situation:  I think the definition of Autism has changed over time.
-At one point in time, it was a diagnostic description of a set of behaviors that may have been generally associated with a recessive trait, such as Usher's Syndrome, that was associated with a regulatory pathway
+At one point in time, it was a diagnostic description of a set of behaviors that may have been generally associated with a recessive trait, such as Usher's Syndrome, that was associated with the regulatory pathways that control the communication organs (speach, hearing, sight).
+The general thinking is that there are a large number of SNPs that we can rule out; because they're present in larger portions of the population than the disease under study.
+Of the SNPs that have frequencies less than the prevelence of Autism, some of them are known to be autosomnal recessive; and to have mild forms when a person is a carrier, but not doubly recessive.

+Here's the thing though:  the definition of Autism has been shifting away from an underlying genetic determinant that's correlated with a regulatory pathway that controls communication and cognition.
+Instead, it's shifting towards a metabolic or neurological mechanism that describes that regulatory pathway; and it's now including any genetic determinants that may cause a chance in that metabolic or neurological mechanism.